TradeBid Arbitration Policy

 3. If a vehicle is not described correctly by the seller it is arbitrable via TradeBid in accordance with the arbitration policy

-4. Arbitration requests must be submitted within 48 hours of the vehicle being delivered, via the Arbitration section within the dashboard on TradeBid
+4. Arbitration requests must be submitted within 2 business days of the vehicle being delivered, via the Arbitration section within the dashboard on TradeBid

-5. All arbitration cases will be responded to within 24 hours
+5. All arbitration cases will be responded to within 1 Business Day

-7. Buyers and Sellers can contact the TradeBid Customer Success Team at anytime on 01-5461085 or by email at support@trade-bid.ie with any questions regarding the auction or arbitration.
+1. Buyers and Sellers can contact the TradeBid Auction Operations Team at anytime on 01-5461085 or by email at arbitration@tradebidauctions.com

 Seller Obligations

 1. Seller Responsibilities.
-A Seller will build confidence in its product and credibility with Buyers by disclosing all material facts about the history and condition of Vehicles offered for sale.
+A Seller is responsible for disclosing all material facts about the history and condition of Vehicles offered for sale.
 It is Seller’s obligation to fairly represent its Vehicle and to correct any errors made regarding disclosed conditions.
 Seller is responsible for the accuracy and completeness of all disclosures regardless of whether Seller has relied on third party resources (e.g. inspection product, vehicle listing service, electronic data vehicle history report, vehicle registration decoder, etc.).

 1. Online Photographs and Video.
 Photographs and video must accurately and fairly represent the condition of the Vehicle.
+It is the responsibility of the seller to highlight any damage that is not easily identified in the photographs.
 Photographs/video of damage or other conditions that could materially affect the value of a Vehicle should be provided.

 1. Disclosures.
 A Seller who lists a Vehicle for sale on the TradeBid System is required to disclose the information listed in the table below (each a “Disclosure”) in the description section of the TradeBid Seller App when uploading a vehicle, if applicable.
 The list is not intended to be exhaustive.
 As vehicles and our industry change, the disclosure obligations required of Sellers may similarly change.
 Accordingly, TradeBid reserves the right to consider other information not specifically listed below.